 What is the DRZ400?

-The Suzuki DRZ400 is an off-road or dual sport dirt bike, but there are two different models.
-They both are very similar and both have a liquid-cooled 400cc 4 stroke engine.
+The Suzuki DRZ400 is an off-road or dual sport motorcycle, but there are different models of the same 400cc Suzuki.
+They are very similar and both have a liquid-cooled 4 stroke engine.

 DRZ400 vs DRZ400E vs DRZ400S – What’s the difference?

-The DRZ400 and DRZ400E are the off-road models that have a slightly higher performance from the factory.
+DRZ400 is the standard name and model, but it comes in a total of four different options based on your needs.
+The DRZ400E is the off-road trail model that has a slightly higher performance from the factory.
 The DR-Z400E model has an added electric start option.

 Who is the DRZ400 for?